COMP361/f2022-hexanome-08/README.md

 3. Then, type: `mvn clean javafx:run` to start the game!

-### Log-in Account Management
+### Lastly, Log-in Account Management
-One last step before playing, is to create your account to access the lobby.
+As you have noticed, we have provided you a default admin account to start the game with.
+For the very first time that you log in, you can use this account to add more accounts as you go.
-You can log in with a default admin username: `ruoyu` and password: `abc123_ABC123`.
-Later, you can use this account to add more accounts for your friends or create your own account.
+Afterwards, you can change `"defaultUserName"` and `"defaultPassword"` to your own account information.
+The flag value: `"useDefaultUserInfo": "true"` enables that your password and username being pre-filled for you (save some time) when you log in.
+If you do not like this feature, then you can simply change it to "false": `"useDefaultUserInfo": "false"`

 **_Congrats!
 You have finished all the steps you needed to play the game (a bit long, I admit).
 Now it's time to gather some friends around, and start playing!_**